Sunday, June 4, 2023

 I really think this house and I were meant to be together!
 It's so perfect for me, so solid, a perfect size, I love the area I'm in and have great neighbors.
 Just outside of downtown, I'm close to everything, minutes away.
 I can't believe I've been here almost five years, usually about two years into living in a house, I'm already planning my move to a new town, but this time, I haven't even thought about moving.
 Anywhere.
 And after buying the house, I refinanced it a couple of years later, so my interest rate and monthly mortgage payment are so low, I'll never be able to have a house payment this low again.
 It was just meant to be.

-I'm going to try to post updates pretty frequently along with photos.
 In addition to my house, I have Charlie, of course, my great dog who will be 5 in July, and as of March 2022, we have four new additions to our little family.
 Four Black Australorp chicks, who have grown into beautiful egg-laying hens.
 They are a great breed; I had Australorps before when I lived in Camino, CA, on the western slope of the Sierras.
 They were great hens, so I chose that breed again.
 My four hens have a coop with a fenced yard, and I've also put a new X-Pen around that, so they have an enclosed coop, an inside fenced area, and an outside fenced area.

 They free-range in my backyard from morning to night, and then walk up their ramp into the coop every night at dusk, where I "put them to bed," by securing their coop door, and the doors in their inside and outside fenced areas.
 You'll be hearing more about them as time goes on, for sure!
 Their names are Annie, Betsy, Coco and Daisy.